OVERVIEW

 Palace of St Michael & St George

 Originally the seat of the Order of Knights of Saint George and Saint Michael, this was once a British governor’s mansion and a summer residence for the Greek Royal Family.
-Today it houses the Museum of Asian Art.
-The palace sits above little Faliraki, with its tiny beach that’s perfect for a morning swim.
+Today, it houses the Museum of Asian Art.
+The palace sits above the Faliraki district, with its tiny beach that’s perfect for a morning swim.
 It’s also a great spot for a summer evening cocktail with views of the lit-up Old Fortress.

 Campiello